Events

 Planetary Lunch

 The Planetary Lunch Seminar Series (PLunch) is an informal seminar series with talks that are relevant to everybody with an interest in planetary science.
 Speakers include both members of the Cornell community and visitors.
 Talks are aimed to appeal to and presented by faculty members, research associates, and both graduate and undergraduate students from various academic departments.
-The seminars will be on the following Wednesdays listed below at 12:15 pm in the Terzian Conference Room (Rm 622 Space Sciences Bldg).
-To view via Zoom, please email Peiyu Wu (pw443@cornell.edu) for the link.
+The seminars will be on every other Monday listed below at 12:15 pm in the Terzian Conference Room (Rm 622 Space Sciences Bldg).
+For a Zoom link, please contact Alexia Kubas (ak2248@cornell.edu).

 NOTE:

-• In person attendance is restricted to Cornell students, staff and faculty.
+• Attendance is restricted to Cornell students, staff and faculty.

 • All Cornell community members should take personal responsibility and demonstrate COVID-19 etiquette.